History of Essex: Anglo-Saxon Essex

 During Sæbbi's reign, the East Saxon kingdom conquered Kent and brought it under their overlordship, with Sæbbi's son Swæfheard ruling the province as king, but subordinate to his father in Essex.
 This influence, however, seems to have come to an end by 694.
 From this point onwards, Essex fell increasingly under the overlordship of foreign kings, primarily of Mercia, with Coenwulf reducing the kings of Essex to ealdorman status.
 Furthermore, the Mercian kings separated Essex's territories in Hertfordshire and Middlesex from the core territory of Essex.
 In AD 825, Ecgberht, the King of Wessex and grandfather of Alfred the Great, defeated the Mercians at the Battle of Ellendun in Wiltshire, fundamentally changing the balance of power in southern England.
 The small kingdoms of Essex, Sussex, Surrey and Kent were subsequently absorbed into Wessex.
 From this time onwards, Essex was often ruled - along with the other smaller kingdoms of eastern England - by a son of the king of Wessex.

-The coming of the Great Heathen Army in 865 saw Essex among the English counties which were conquered by the pagan Norse king Guthrum, and became part of the Danelaw.
+The coming of the Great Heathen Army in 865 saw Essex among a number of English counties overrun by the pagan Norse king Guthrum; these counties would become the Danelaw.
 Following Alfred the Great's victory at the Battle of Edington in 878, Guthrum converted to Christianity, and a border was drawn between his realm and Alfred's along the River Lea.
+However, a 1992 reinterpretation by David Dumville instead places Essex inside of Alfred' realm, with the possible exception of Colchester and its surrounds, near the East Anglian border.
 The extent of Scandinavian control in Essex is disputed, with linguistic and archaeological evidence of such limited to the north-east of the county.
+Furthermore, there is a mention in the Anglo-Saxon Chronicle of an Anglo-Saxon ealdorman of Essex, Brihtwulf, in 893 to 95.